What role for Kurds in the ‘new’ Syria? They’re getting mixed messages.

 On paper, the agreement to integrate a powerful, U.S.-backed Kurdish force into the national army and institutions of the “new” Syria promises unity, peace, and mutual respect for the country’s long-disenfranchised Kurdish minority.

-The deal on “principles” brings a much-needed boost to Syria’s interim president, Ahmad al-Sharaa, following the bloody crackdown on armed Assad-regime remnants that had mounted multiple attacks on forces of the new government.
+The deal on “principles” brings a much-needed boost to Syria’s interim president, Ahmed al-Sharaa, following the bloody crackdown on armed Assad-regime remnants that had mounted multiple attacks on forces of the new government.

-In a matter of days, that violence left an estimated 800 to 1,500 Syrians dead and buried in mass graves – mostly from the Alawite minority and including many civilians – and tarnished Mr. Sharaa’s pledge to prevent sectarian revenge.
+In a matter of days, that violence left an estimated 800 to 1,500 Syrians dead and buried in mass graves – mostly from the Alawite minority and including many civilians – and tarnished Mr. al-Sharaa’s pledge to prevent sectarian revenge.

 Why We Wrote ThisA story focused on